macswolrd/HackApp/README.md

 gr8 m8 i r8 8 out of 8

 main build is in `dist`
-if youre using a terminal that doesn't support color use colorless
+if you using a terminal that doesnt support color use colorless

+leh leet sauce code is in da .py file doodz